PATRA: Pattern-Aware Alignment and Balanced Reasoning for Time Series Question Answering: Experiment

 \subsection{Case Studies}

 \Cref{fig:case} illustrates an example of the TSQA.
 As observed, a textual LLM (Qwen2.5) fails to describe the series' trend.
 It incorrectly suggests a simple increasing trend without capturing the series' actual behavior.
-In contrast, ChatTS, a multimodal LLM with shallow alignment, generates a response that includes an explicit reasoning chain.
+In contrast, ChatTS, a multimodal LLM with shallow alignment, generates a

+response that includes an explicit reasoning chain.
 However, its reasoning is flawed as it overlooks the cyclical patterns, only focusing on a simple upward trend.
 As for our proposed model, it delivers a correct answer and integrates deeper reasoning.
 It identifies the potential cyclical patterns, showcasing enhanced interpretability.

-More kinds of cases about TSQA are shown in Appendix~\ref{app:Case_Study}.
+Figure~\ref{fig:app_case} presents a case that highlights a limitation when handling highly volatile, non-stationary sequences.
+While the Decomposition module separates the signal into trend and seasonal components \(X_{ts}^t, X_{ts}^s\), the inherent high variance of this sample introduces ambiguity.
+The Chain of Thought reveals that the Trend Query \(Q_{trend}\) likely assigned excessive attention weights to the specific high-magnitude segment during the cross-modal interaction stage.